Autocomplete Live Search Box using PHP, MySQL and Ajax

 Process Application form after Submit (process_application.php)

-When the user clicks on the submit button this php program is executed and this is included in index.php.
+When the user clicks on the submit button this PHP program is executed and this is included in index.php.

 <?php